 tar -xvzf /path/to/tarball/android-studio-2022.1.1.19-linux.tar.gz

 Step 3: To start Android Studio, navigate to the extracted directory (it should be named android-studio), go to the bin, and execute ./studio.sh like, shown below.
+It will also install the recommended android SDK along with the application.

 Step 4 (Optional but recommended): Navigating to the directory every time you want to work with Android Studio might be a hassle.
-Instead, you can link the Android Studio binary (the ./studio.sh file) in the local binaries directory (/usr/local/bin).
+Instead, you can link the Android Studio binary (the ./studio.sh file) in the local binary directory (/usr/local/bin).
 To do that, execute the following command.

 sudo ln -s /path/to/extracted/directory/bin/studio.sh /usr/local/bin/android-studio